#Art + Culture

 Youngmi connected with like-minded women and feminists through open chat groups and befriended them.
 She stated that feminism has helped her realise that the bad things that happen in a woman’s life are not her fault and that it was patriarchy that was the problem all along.

 Bonnie Lee, a straight woman in her 40s, lives with her dog in the country’s capital, Seoul.
 She claims to no longer be interested in men or relationships.
 She has stopped worrying about finding the perfect boyfriend and having a beautiful fairytale wedding.
-She had observed many of her well-educated friends couldn’t progress in their careers after getting married and having children and heard them express marital problems.
-“I’ve always felt that women face a lot more disadvantages than advantages after getting married,” she said.
+She had observed that many of her well-educated friends couldn’t progress in their careers after getting married and having children, and she had heard them express marital problems.
+"I’ve always felt that women face a lot more disadvantages than advantages after getting married," she said.

-The holder of two master’s degrees claimed that in the South Korean marriage market, a woman’s agency over her life, education, work experience, or talent doesn’t matter.
+The holder of two master's degrees claimed that in the South Korean marriage market, a woman’s agency over her life, education, work experience, or talent doesn’t matter.
 In fact, being highly educated was a disadvantage in the country.
 All that matters in a woman’s life is how capable she is of caring for her husband, children, and in-laws.
-Even working women spend four times longer hours on household chores than their husbands.
+Even working women spend four times longer on household chores than their husbands.

 As a result, a growing number of women are saying no to the country’s traditional expectations of women.
 Although there is no official data on the size of the 4B movement, the members say they have at least 4,000 followers.